Pest, Hungary: History

 Pest was originally founded as a Celtic settlement, then a fortified camp established by the Romans (Contra-Aquincum) across the river from their military border camp at Aquincum.
 Remains of the original Roman camp can still be seen at Március 15. tér.

 During the Middle Ages, Pest was an independent city separate from Buda/Ofen, which became an important economic center during the 11th–13th centuries.
 The first written mention dates back to 1148.

-Pest was destroyed in 1241 Mongol invasion of Hungary, but was rebuilt shortly thereafter.
+Pest was destroyed in the 1241 Mongol invasion of Hungary, but was rebuilt shortly thereafter.

 Demographically, in the 15th century Pest was mostly Hungarian, while Buda across the Danube had a German-majority population.

-In 1838 Pest was flooded by the Danube; parts of the city were under as much as eight feet of water, and the flood destroyed or seriously damaged three-fourths of the city’s buildings.
+In 1838 Pest was flooded by the Danube; parts of the city were under as much as eight feet of water, and the flood destroyed or seriously damaged three-fourths of the city's buildings.
 In 1849 the first suspension bridge, the Széchenyi Chain Bridge, was constructed across the Danube connecting Pest with Buda.
 Subsequently, in 1873, the two cities were unified with Óbuda to become Budapest.